Ellen Ripley: In Alien (1979)

 Ripley is introduced as a warrant officer aboard the Nostromo, a spaceship en route to Earth from Thedus.
 Having been placed in stasis for the long journey home, the crew is awakened when the Nostromo receives a transmission of unknown origin from a nearby planetoid.
 Following their landing, an unknown creature infiltrates the ship, and kills every other member of the crew.
 Ripley is the only member to escape from the Nostromo prior to its explosion, which she deliberately started to kill the monster.
 However, she discovers that the Alien is also aboard the ship's shuttle, but expels it into space before putting herself in stasis for the return trip to Earth.

 In Aliens (1986)

 57 years later, Ripley awakes from her stasis.
-Her testimony regarding the Alien is met with extreme skepticism; she loses her space flight license as a result of her "questionable judgment," and finds out that her daughter, Amanda, has died of old age.
+Her testimony regarding the Alien is met with extreme skepticism; she loses her space flight license as a result of what is perceived as questionable judgment.
+She also learns her daughter, Amanda, has died of old age.
 However, after contact is lost with a colony on LV-426 (the planet where her crew first encountered the Alien eggs), Ripley accompanies a group of Colonial Marines to investigate.
 They find the planet infested by many Aliens, who wipe out almost all of the marines.
 Ripley finally escapes the planet with Corporal Dwayne Hicks, the android Bishop, and Newt, a young girl who is the last surviving colonist.
 Back on the Sulaco, they are soon attacked by the surviving Alien Queen, which is finally expelled into space by Ripley.
 Ripley enters hypersleep alongside the three other survivors for the return to Earth.